Steam-Bot-Basics/steambot-guide-node/Chapter 1 - Basics/Chapter 1.3 - Steam Idle Bot/README.md

-# Chapter 1.3 - Steam Login Bot
+# Chapter 1.3 - Steam Idle Bot

 Now that you have installed Node.js and Atom, we can start coding